zvizzct/irwa_final_project/README.md

 1. Setup

    - Ensure all the required libraries are installed.
 If not, install them using `pip`.
-   - add an l to the json file `.json` to `.jsonl` file containing the tweets in the `data/` directory.
+   - Rename the file extension from `.json` to `.jsonl` for the file containing tweets in the `data/` directory.

 2. Execute the Search Engine: